 Keep in mind that Georgia law requires that lawyers charge no more than 25% of your benefits, so legal representation should be affordable for any injured employee.

 We Help You Deal with Whatever Challenges Arise

-You are not required to hire a workers compensation attorney to file a claim or appeal a denial.
-But in most cases, a lawyer can be very helpful to ensure you exercise all of your rights, build a solid case to prove your entitlement to benefits, and handle any issues that arise throughout the process.
-There are lots of factors that can complicate a claim and increase the likelihood of running into speed bumps with your benefits.
+You are not required to hire a workers’ compensation attorney to file a claim or appeal a denial.
+But in most cases, a lawyer can be very helpful to ensure you exercise all your rights, build a solid case to prove your entitlement to benefits, and handle any issues that arise throughout the process.
+Many factors complicate a claim and increase the likelihood of running into speed bumps with your benefits.

 - What if your injury is difficult to prove? (e.g., soft tissue injuries, pain conditions, etc.)

 - What if the insurance company claims your condition was pre-existing and not work-related?

 - What if the insurance company incorrectly tabulates your income replacement benefits?
 Did they include your regular overtime when calculating your average weekly wages?

 - What if your disability rating winds up being much lower than it should be?